Schistosoma japonicum: Prevention

 Human waste should be hygienically disposed of.
 Human waste in water with the Oncomelania snail intermediate host is a major cause to the perpetuation of schistosomiasis.
 To prevent this from occurring, human waste should never be used for nightsoiling (fertilization of crops with human waste) and unsanitary conditions should be improved.
 To avoid infection, individuals should avoid contact with water (including swimming and walking through water) that is contaminated by human or animal waste, especially water sources that are endemic to Oncomelania snails.

 Other important prevention techniques include: drinking purchased mineral water from stores and boiling water on high temperature for at least one minute before it would be used for drinking or bathing.
 Iodine treatment does not guarantee the safety of the water.

 If necessary to enter potentially infected water, cercarial repellents and cercaricidal ointments can be applied to the skin before entering the water.
 Barrier cream with a dimethicone base offered high levels of protection for at least 48 hours.

 The search for a practical vaccine continues and could greatly benefit affected areas.

 Control

 Control against infection of S. japonicum requires multiple efforts consisting of education, eliminating the disease from infected individuals, controlling the vector.

-Education can be highly effective, but difficult with lack of resources.
-Also, asking people to change customs, traditions and behaviors can prove a difficult task.
+Education can be highly effective, but difficult in countries with limited resources.
+Additionally, asking people to change customs, traditions and behaviors can prove a difficult task.

 Controlling S. japonicum with molluscicide has proved ineffective because Oncomelania snails are amphibious and only frequent water to lay their eggs.